varlardohaeris/emacs-archives/melpa-stable/counsel-etags-readme.txt

  - User could append the extra content into tags file in `counsel-etags-after-update-tags-hook'.
    The parameter of hook is full path of the tags file.  `counsel-etags-tags-line' is a tool function to help user

+ - The ignore files (.gitignore, etc) are automatically detected and append to ctags cli options as "--exclude="@/ignore/file/path".
+   Set `counsel-etags-ignore-config-files' to nil to turn off this feature.

+ - If base configuration file  "~/.ctags.exuberant" exists, it's used to generate "~/.ctags" automatically.
+   "~/.ctags.exuberant" is in Exuberant Ctags format, but the "~/.ctags" is in Universal Ctags format if Universal Ctags is used.
+   You can customize `counsel-etags-ctags-options-base' to change the path of base configuration file.

 See https://github.com/redguardtoo/counsel-etags/ for more tips.